TheLanguageArchive/RELISH-LMF/README.md

-to design a LMF compliant lexicon she needs to select not only the needed extensions, i.e., objects and their associations, but also data categories from the [ISOcat](http://www.isocat.org/) Data Category Registry (DCR) to adorn these objects with, in general linguistic, features.
+to design a LMF compliant lexicon she needs to select not only the needed extensions, i.e., objects and their associations, but also data categories from the [ISOcat](http://www.isocat.org/) Data Category Registry (DCR) to adorn these objects with, in general, linguistic features.
 In the informative Annex R a [DTD](http://en.wikipedia.org/wiki/Document_Type_Declaration) is given to serialize the full LMF object model to XML.
 However, this DTD has various shortcomings:

-- the links from features to the ISOcat DCR are underspecified alternative feature structure representations, e.g., [TEI](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/FS.html)/[ISO feature structures](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=37324) and [feature system declarations](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=43823), are not supported
+- the links from features to the ISOcat DCR are underspecified
+- alternative feature structure representations, e.g., [TEI](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/FS.html)/[ISO feature structures](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=37324) and [feature system declarations](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=43823), are not supported
-- there is no way to select the LMF extensions needed by the lexicon by default the schema contains all of them there is no way to add lexicon-specific extensions
+- there is no way to select the LMF extensions needed by the lexicon, by default the schema contains all of them there is no way to add lexicon-specific extensions
 - not all UML constructions and constraints can be supported by a DTD